DocumentationWebhook interface

 5.3.1.
 Verify content digest

-Start with verifying HTTP header Content-Digest, which should contain sha256
+Start by verifying the Content-Digest HTTP header, which should contain sha256:

 5.3.2.
 Implement the verification